 The nature of your injuries is one of the primary factors used to work out how much compensation you could claim against your employer.

-How much compensation for office accident claims?
+How much compensation for an office accident claim?

 The process of calculating compensation for an office accident claim can be fairly time-consuming.
 To begin with, your personal injury solicitor will usually refer to the Judicial College Guidelines to put a value on your injuries (general damages).
 Then your solicitor will need to calculate any costs you’ve incurred because of the office accident.